woossi0/suite/docs/usermanual/source/introduction/sampledata.rst

 A variety of world wide datasets compiled from a number of sources.

-.. note::  This data does not ship with OpenGeo Suite by default and must be `downloaded <http://data.opengeo.org/world.zip>`_ separately.
-To install the data unpack it into the root of the GeoServer data directory.
+.. note::  This data does not ship with OpenGeo Suite by default.
+To install the data download `world.zip <http://data.opengeo.org/world.zip>`_ and unpack it into the root of the GeoServer data directory.

 .. note:: The world data bundle contains styles that require the GeoServer WPS extensions.